Athletic Training & Sports Medicine - Athletics - McDonogh School

 Athletic Training

-McDonogh's athletic trainers, led by Head Athletic Trainer Marty Sataloff, ATC, LAT, are committed to providing student-athletes with the highest quality health care.
+McDonogh's athletic trainers, led by Head Athletic Trainer Ashley Holmes, LAT, ATC, are committed to providing student-athletes with the highest quality health care.
 Knowing that each injury is different, our athletic trainers focus on the individual and their needs, developing a path back onto the field that seeks to prevent re-injury.

 In addition to the athletic trainers on staff, Dr. Kyle Yost, DO serves as McDonogh's team physician.
 McDonogh also has a relationship with the University of Maryland's Primary Care Sports Medicine Fellowship program.
 A Fellow from the program comes once a week to meet with students and work with our Athletic Trainers.